-If you are selected, you will be sent an exclusive link to watch (or rewatch) Dream and – over the course of 48 hours – create a rapid response to something that inspires you.
+If you are selected, you will be sent an exclusive link to watch (or rewatch) Dream and – over the course of 48 hours – create a rapid response.
 This could be an illustration, storyboard, gif, micro video work, creative code or any other work that can be experienced digitally.
-You will be able to respond to any aspect of Dream — the story, the characters, the technology, the imagery or the implications for audiences and creatives in the future.
+You will be able to respond to any aspect of Dream – the story, the characters, the technology, the imagery or the implications for audiences and creatives in the future.

 Your response should be a rapid response, in a format that is shareable online and can be created in two days (or the equivalent of two days, over a longer period).

 We have already selection 7 ideas and are looking for a further (up to) 4 to participate in the Challenge.
-The creative/maker of each selected idea will be awarded £500 to make their creative response.
+The creative/maker of each selected idea will be awarded £700 to make their creative response.

 Who could apply?

 This is an international opportunity and is open to any maker or creative (theatremakers, designers, illustrators, writers, dancers, technologists, musicians, performance artists…the list really is endless!).
 We don’t have any strict parameters except that the work should be able to be viewed digitally.
 For example, it could be a storyboard, gif, micro video work, creative code or illustration.